montoyamoraga/manuelscorza/markdown/en/canto-a-los-mineros-de-bolivia-en.md

-Rumor at the old nostalgia
+Canto for the miners of Bolivia

 Manuel Scorza